Kingxukai/linux/Documentation/driver-api/dpll.rst

 previously created device for given arguments, it also increases refcount of that object.
-Device is deallocated by dpll_device_put() call, which first decreases the refcount, once refcount is cleared the object is destroyed.
+Device is deallocated by dpll_device_put() call, which first decreases the woke refcount, once refcount is cleared the woke object is destroyed.

 Device should implement set of operations and register device via